 We are proud and happy to present an opportunity to take a Tibet photography tour with a stellar Tibetan photographer and guide, Jamin “Lobsang” York.
 Jamin has been leading high quality photography and cultural journeys through Tibet for 12 years, with a deep knowledge of and connection to local Tibetan people and culture.

 If you’re interested in photography and Tibet, this opportunity is a no brainer, not to be missed.
 Jamin leads this 12-day journey two times each year, in April and in October.
-The next journey will be from April 15—26, 2017.
+Contact us for the next journey.

 Lhasa to Everest Base Camp Photography Tour